-Our first meeting on 26 November reviewed the reports of the TRC, the University and the Faculty of Arts and Science.
-On the basis of the recommendations of those reports, the committee sent queries to the UC registrarial services, student services, directors of UC programs, the principal of the college, and the acting director of advancement, making inquiries about the ways in which those areas of UC already serve the goals of truth and reconciliation.
-Our thinking was that recommendations need to be based on a knowledge of what's going on already and where needs lie.
+Our first meeting on 26 November 2018 reviewed the reports of the TRC, the University of Toronto, and the Faculty of Arts and Science.
+On the basis of the recommendations of those reports, the committee sent queries to the UC registrarial services, student services, directors of UC programs, the Principal of the College, and the acting Director of Advancement, making inquiries about the ways in which those areas of UC already serve the goals of truth and reconciliation.
+Our thinking was that recommendations need to be based on a knowledge of what is going on already and where needs lie.

-The committee's second meeting, 28 January 2019, reviewed that input and discussed preliminary recommendations which were, in turn transformed into a preliminary report.
+The committee's second meeting, 28 January 2019, reviewed that input and discussed draft recommendations which were in turn transformed into a preliminary report.